 The Senator’s extensive record of leadership and public service makes him one of California's most recognized advocates for reducing the size and scope of government.
 Nielsen has proposed hundreds of specific reforms to reform state government regulations and reduce out-of-control state spending.
 He authored legislation to reform California's welfare system and reduce welfare fraud and co-authored California's landmark Victims Bill of Rights and Marsy's Law.

 Senator Nielsen is also a leader when it comes to protecting and strengthening private property rights in California.
 He is the Founder of the California Alliance to Protect Private Property Rights that is currently at the forefront of the effort to limit governments' ability to seize private property through eminent domain.
 The Senator is also working side-by-side with farmers and ranchers in the Klamath Basin to fight efforts by overzealous government bureaucrats to steal their historic water rights and authored a law to protect 'area-of-origin' water rights in California.

 The Senator has written and spoken extensively on California public policy, his commentaries have appeared in major newspapers across California.
 He is also a frequent guest on local and national radio and television programs.
 Various taxpayer organizations and small business advocates have honored Senator Nielsen for his leadership on state budget issues and for his unrelenting fight against profligate government spending.

-Jim and Marilyn Nielsen live in Gerber, California.
+Jim and Marilyn Nielsen live in Tehama, California.
 He has two daughters, three sons and three grandchildren.